 - 1. A physical intervention system curriculum must include: - a.
 Principles of positive behavior support, including respect and dignity; - b.
 Communication techniques to assist a client to calm down and resolve problems in a constructive manner; - c.
-Techniques to prevent or avoid escalation of behavior before using physical contact; - d.
+Techniques to prevent or avoid escalation of behavior prior to physical contact; - d.
 Techniques staff may use to manage their emotional reactions; - e.
 Techniques for staff to use in response to the client's feelings of fear or anger; - f.
 Caution that physical intervention techniques must not be modified except as necessary in consideration of individual disabilities, medical, health, and safety issues.
-An appropriate medical or health professional and the provider certified trainer must approve all modifications; - g.
-Evaluation of the safety of the physical environment at the time of the intervention; - h.
+An appropriate medical or health professional and the facility or service provider certified trainer must approve all modifications; - g.
+Evaluation of the safety of the physical environment at the time of the intervention: - h.
 Use of the least restrictive physical interventions depending upon the situation; - i.
-Clear presentation and identification of prohibited and permitted physical intervention techniques; - j.
-Discussion of the need to release a client from physical restraint as soon as possible; - k.
-Instruction on how to support physical interventions as an observer and recognize signs of distress by the client and fatigue by the staff; and - I. Discussion of the importance of complete and accurate documentation.
+Clear presentation and identification of prohibited and permitted physical intervention techniques;